QwazyWabbitWOS/q2master/readme.txt

 // Use "ps -ux" to list detached processes, this will show the command line that
 // invoked the q2master process.
 //
-// A Linux binary "q2master" is included with this source archive.